CodelikeC/AdaptiveAI-/docs/adaptive_ai_design(English).md

-# SafeAI: Original Adaptive AI Design – Transparent, Safe, and Compassionate
+# Ethical AI: Original Adaptive AI Design – Transparent, Safe, and Compassionate

 ## 1. Introduction

-**SafeAI** is an **Adaptive AI system** designed to protect small businesses (especially in Vietnam and other emerging markets) from malware threats, with the following key features:
+**Ethical AI** is an **Adaptive AI system** designed to protect small businesses (especially in Vietnam and other emerging markets) from malware threats, with the following key features:

 * **Dynamic Logic:** The system automatically updates its rules based on real-world data.
 * **Human in the Loop (HITL):** Humans always approve changes, ensuring AI never goes out of control.